canonical/open-documentation-academy/multipass/Linux.md

 Congratulations, you've got your first instance!

-This instance is great for when we just need a quick Ubuntu VM, but let’s say we want a more customised instance.
+This instance is great for when we just need a quick Ubuntu VM, but let's say we want a more customised instance.
 Multipass has us covered there too!

 [details = "Optional Exercises"]
 Exercise 1: